ghassen-kharrat/barbachli/README.md

-# eCommerce Site
+# Barbachli E-Commerce Site

-A full-featured eCommerce application built with React, Node.js, Express, and PostgreSQL.
+This is an e-commerce platform built with React, Next.js, Node.js, and Supabase.

 ## Features